 Academic Writing is intended to familiarize students with the writing and reading practices common throughout the academic community.
 Assignments invite students to analyze and produce writing representing a variety of rhetorical situations, to understand writing as a process and to explore their own writing processes, and to think of writing in terms of situated disciplinary practices.
 The course will also allow students to explore technologies commonly used in academic writing contexts.
 Prerequisite(s): First Year Seminar

-Workshops held in each semester present learning materials and study strategies that help ESL (English as a second language) learners succeed in academics.
+Workshops held in Fall semesters present learning materials and study strategies that help ESL (English as a second language) learners succeed in academics.
 Students can also use this opportunity to exchange language learning experiences.

 You can schedule a one-on-one tutoring session to work on your academic paper, practice your presentations, or discuss any issues that you have encountered during your college study.
 The EAP center is listed as EAP 100 on the tutoring website, TutorTrac.